Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 **Type**: `startup_scripts`

-Allows for the default settings of TFC chunk generator at world creation, including the editing the rock layers
+Allows for editing the default settings of TFC chunk generator at world creation, including editing the rock layers

 ### Method Signatures